department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021-12-user-research-conversation-guide.md

 * What do you wish this website did that it doesn’t do right now?
 * Are there other patient portals you use?
 What do you like about them?

-While showing concept (15-20 minutes)
+## While showing concept (15-20 minutes)
 Now I'm going to show you a new concept for the homepage, and when I do, I'd like you to give me your first impression of the design.
-*Things to watch and listen for: xxx
+*Things to watch and listen for: Where they point their mouse to first, what they want to click on, how they interact with the "shortcuts" box.

 * To you, what are the most important items on this page?
 * What items do you use most?
 (For each:) How often?